• WORK

 completion: 2013

-The project is located in an emerging industrial zone in the outskirts of Lima.
+The project is located in an emerging industrial zone on the outskirts of Lima.
 The project aims to give a strong image for the company and protecting offices from a bad orientation of a narrow plot.
 A set of louvers is painted red and blue to produce a kinetic experience from both the street and the offices.

 VENICE APARTMENTS